Blitva (Swiss Chard with Potatoes)

 Blitva is a healthy side dish you can make in less than 30 minutes.

 Most of us don’t get enough of this nutritionally packed food group, usually because it is often boring, dull, and tasteless.
 Blitva, on the other hand, is fast, easy-to-make, and delicious.
-Even our kids eat this one!
+Even our kids will eat this healthy blitva side dish!

 Ingredients and notes